mparno/fenics-web/source/styleguides.rst

 Use ``dolfin::uint`` instead of ``int`` (unless you really want to use negative integers).
-Use ``dolfin::real`` instead of ``double`` only if you are sure that you want to exploit arbitray precision:
+Use ``dolfin::real`` instead of ``double`` only if you are sure that you want to exploit arbitrary precision:

 .. code-block:: c++